Manojkumargmpa/Communi-Connect-Web-app-2/README.md

     - To log out, click on the "Logout" option in the navigation menu.

 #### ChatBot
-   -through this chatbot,you can get to know about the website.
+   - through the chatbot,you can get to know about the website.

 These steps outline how to use the various features of the Communi Connect Web App effectively.